ministryofjustice/mkdocs-tech-docs-template/docs/README.md

 !!! quote "Restrictions"

-    You can use the MkDocs Tech Docs Template even if your documentation site is not part of GOV.UK, but it must not:
+    You can use GOVUK MkDocs Material even if your documentation site is not part of GOV.UK, but it must not:

     - identify itself as part of GOV.UK
     - use the crown or GOV.UK logotype in the header